gategill/Cloud-Services-1/simulator/README.txt

 All the programs to be tested are stored in the "programs" folder Make sure the program has a main() function and a if __name__ == "__main__" condition Use the hello_world.py as a template
-The simulation just runs the program as many times as required and records the time It doesn't specify the input for the program, the program should have a way to do it itself e.g., random.randint()
+The simulatorjust runs the program as many times as required and records the time It doesn't specify the input for the program, the program should have a way to do it itself e.g., random.randint()

-The "generated times" folder holds the text files for the simulation Each time_text is saved with the name of the file and the number of iterations specified e.g., "hello_world__5_iterations"
+The "generated times" folder holds the text files for the simulation Each time_text is saved with the name of the file and the number of iterations specified e.g., "hello_world.py__5_iterations"
 The first first row is the mean of the times
 The second row is the standard deviation of the times All the rest are individual runtimes for each iteration